hannes/MonetDBLite/README.md

 con <- dbConnect(MonetDBLite::MonetDBLite(), dbdir)
 ```

-##### Permanent Database
+* Permanent Database

-If you want to store the database permanently, you will need to initiate the `dbdir` using an empty folder on your local machine.
+If you want to store a database permanently, you should set the `dbdir` to some empty folder path on your local machine.

 ```R
 library(DBI)